 Moreton is the third largest sand island in the world at 38km long, and 8km wide at its widest point.
 The island is 98% national park to protect the islands abundance of marine life and natural ecology.
 There are no sealed roads on Moreton Island, so it tends to attract people who have a sense of adventure, and a love of the great outdoors.
 The island is popular with Brisbane locals who love to escape city life.
 Moreton Islands balmy water attracts dolphins, whales, and stingrays.

-P&O in partnership with Tangalooma Island Resort offer a wide range of activities when cruise ships arrive.
+P&O & Carnival in partnership with Tangalooma Island Resort offer a wide range of activities when cruise ships arrive.

 What to Do on Moreton Island